 In January of each year, NAMI NH seeks nominees for our Annual Awards (see categories below).
 Individuals nominated are those who have made outstanding contributions to improving the lives of people affected by mental illness and emotional disorders.
 These awards are presented at the NAMI NH Annual Conference.

 Nominations may be for an individual, group or organization that goes above and beyond for those affected by mental illness.
 These awards honor exemplary people – those that take more risk, work harder, are more caring and thoughtful, and give more of themselves for families and those with mental illness.
 Professional nominees must be a current practitioner in the field for which s/he is being nominated.
 You may nominate more than one person, and you may nominate someone who was nominated previously but not selected.
+Past winners may be nominated again five years after their award (a link to previous winners is at the bottom of this page).
 Contact information for both you and the nominee MUST be included.
 The number of nominations an individual receives will not affect the voting process or outcome; nomination “campaigns” are discouraged.
 Nominees will be voted upon based on the written nomination only.

 Thank you for helping us to recognize and celebrate wonderful people!